SEAF-CS/csiem-data/code/import/wamsi_theme2/Readme.md

  - Spectral Photon Flux (WL - 656µmol)
  - Spectral Photon Flux (WL - 699µmol)
  - Daily Photosynthetically Active Photon Flux

 ### Conversion
 ![alt text](./WAMSI2Light.png)

+### Import Code
+This code loops over the columns of the excel spreadsheet matching the variable names, then iterates over the two sites and determines which site is currently being processed.

 ## Seagrass
     This dataset is imported by import_theme2_seagrass.m

 ### Issues
     No dedicated Sheet for this agency in the variable key.
 The variables exist in the master key, but aren't being searched for and have each been hard coded.